Top Family Adventures in Squamish

 4. Trail Adventures for Kids

-Take a family-focused mountain bike tour with Dialed in Cycling or choose from the many kid-friendly bike trails and see why Squamish is extra fun on two wheels.
-Families may also enjoy a visit to the SORCA bike skills park where groms can test their skills in a safe environment.
-If hiking is more your speed pack a picnic and choose a trail perfect for everyone.
+Take a family-focused mountain bike tour with Dialed in Cycling, RideHub, or Sea to Sky Adventure Company or choose from the many kid-friendly bike trails and see why Squamish is extra fun on two wheels.
+Families may also enjoy a visit to the SORCA Bike Skills Park, where groms can test their skills in a safe environment.
+If hiking is more your speed, pack a picnic, and choose a trail perfect for everyone.
 We recommend the Four Lakes Trail for young go-getters and the trail to Shannon Falls for families with strollers in tow.
 View a list of kid-approved hiking trails here.

 Locals tip: Stop by Alice & Brohm after your hike or ride to cool off with a cone of delicious real fruit ice cream.